-Tragic Loss: Palestinian footballer dies from wounds caused by Israeli airstrike
+Tragic loss: Palestinian footballer dies from wounds caused by Israeli airstrike

 He rose through the youth system to become a key figure in the club’s historic promotion to the Palestinian Premier League in the 2016/17 season.

-He later moved to Shabab Jabalia, spending two seasons with them and helping the side finish second in the 2018/19 campaign.
+He later moved to Shabab Jabalia, spending two seasons with the club and helping the side finish second in the 2018/19 campaign.

 Afterward, he signed for Gaza Sports Club, but a serious cruciate ligament injury stalled his playing career.